HIRO-group/HIRO-group.github.io/_posts/research/subteams/2021-03-16-algorithmic-social-hri.md

 {% include image.html url="research/algo-social-hri/maria_setup_img_blur.png" max-width="50%" description="The setup for experiments conducted for our THRI journal article, where participants played a coordination game with a Sawyer robot." %}

+In our most recent work, we introduce PACT, a method for setting conventions for a human-robot team using patterns that humans can recognize.
+Our method emphasizes using human-visible features of the game setting, such as color, shape, and location to form these patterns.
+PACT selects a pattern-based convention that is both a deterministic and unique as possible.
+In this way, if the human knows the pattern, they will know what comes next (determinism), and the robot's behavior cannot be explained by another pattern (unique).
+Our experiment shows that by emphasizing predictability via pattern-based conventions, we can not only improve human-robot performance on a coordination task, but PACT also increases positive perceptions of the robot and its contributions to the team.

 ## 1.3 Interactive Task and Role Assignment for Human Robot Collaboration

 **Postdoc:** [Jake Brawer](https://jakebrawer.com/)